A letter from students and staff to Graeme Dey, Minister for Higher and Further Education

 Dear Graeme Dey MSP,

-We write to you in desperation, but also in defiance.
 We are students, staff, and trade unions standing together as Scotland’s higher and further education sectors teeter on the edge of collapse.
-The crisis unfolding before us is not just a crisis of funding—it is a crisis of political failure, of broken systems, and of wilful negligence from those in power.
+The crisis before us is not just a crisis of funding—it is a crisis of political failure, of broken systems, and of negligence from those in power.

 For too long, our institutions have been forced to rely on precarious international student fees, propping up a fundamentally broken funding model.
 The UK Government’s hostile rhetoric and policies have made it abundantly clear that international students are no longer welcome—yet their fees have been used to keep our institutions afloat.
-Now, with growing restrictions and uncertainty, the entire sector has begun to crumble.
+Now, with growing restrictions and uncertainty, the entire sector is under material threat.

 The reality is bleak: